vk2227/vk2227.github.io/README.md

 --------------------------------------------------------------
 ## Question 2

-Make a list consisting the maximum values at each index for 3 lists.
-Use map or list comprehension.
+Given 3 lists, make a new list consisting of the maximum values at each index for the 3 lists.

 ## Answer 2